NCAR/climate-primer-water/doc/ch4_gcms.rst

 scientific basis of climate change, its impacts and future risks, and options for adaptation and mitigation.

-.. dropdown:: *The IPCC’s primary goals*
+*The IPCC's primary goals*

-    -  Assess Scientific Information in its assessment reports through comprehensive reviews of the latest scientific literature on climate change, its impacts, and potential future risks, involving synthesizing findings from thousands of scientific studies; and special reports on specific aspects of climate change as requested by the IPCC member governments, addressing emerging issues or areas requiring detailed examination.
+.. dropdown:: Assess Scientific Information

+    in its assessment reports through
+    comprehensive reviews of the latest scientific literature on climate change, its impacts, and potential future risks, involving synthesizing findings from thousands of scientific studies; and special reports on specific aspects of climate change as requested by the IPCC member governments, addressing emerging issues or areas requiring detailed examination.

--  Evaluate Climate Change Impacts and Risks on Global and Regional scales by Assessing the observed and projected impacts of climate change on natural and human systems at both global and regional scales.
+.. dropdown:: Evaluate Climate Change Impacts and Risks

+    on global and regional scales by sssessing the observed and projected impacts of climate change on natural and human systems at both global and regional scales.
 This includes examining effects on ecosystems, weather patterns, sea levels, and human health.
 And provide risk analyses by Analyzing the risks associated with different levels of global warming, providing insights into the potential consequences of various climate change scenarios.

+.. dropdown:: Inform Policymakers

--  Inform Policymakers with scientific information that is policy-relevant but not policy-prescriptive.
+    with scientific information that is
+    policy-relevant but not policy-prescriptive.
 This means offering evidence-based findings without advocating for specific policies.
     Also provides Summaries for Policymakers that distill the key findings of comprehensive reports into actionable information for decision-makers.

--  Support International Climate Negotiations, such as providing scientific assessments that support the United Nations Framework Convention on Climate Change and international climate negotiations.
+.. dropdown:: Support International Climate Negotiations

+    such as providing
+    scientific assessments that support the United Nations Framework Convention on Climate Change and international climate negotiations.
     IPCC reports are often used as the scientific basis for global climate agreements and negotiations, such as the Paris Agreement.

--  Assess Mitigation and Adaptation Strategies.
-Evaluate strategies for reducing greenhouse gas emissions and enhancing carbon sinks.
+.. dropdown:: Assess Mitigation and Adaptation Strategies

+    Evaluate strategies for
+    reducing greenhouse gas emissions and enhancing carbon sinks.
 This includes assessing the potential of renewable energy, energy efficiency, carbon capture and storage, and other mitigation technologies.
 And assess strategies for adapting to the impacts of climate change.
 This includes evaluating measures to increase resilience in agriculture, water resources, infrastructure, and public health.

 Note that the IPCC’s goals, as stated above, do not explicitly include the mandate of providing future-change model outputs and datasets that would be useful, say, for this primer’s user audience (aka needed to drive more local-scale impact models).
-However, Section 4.E provides resources where many of these data, including CMIP6 [discussed below] and other data, can be found.
+However, Section *Learn More* provides resources where many of these data, including CMIP6 [discussed below] and other data, can be found.